mt8/hello-tencho/readme.txt

-=== Hello Dolly ===
+=== Hello Tencho ===
-Contributors: matt, wordpressdotorg
+Contributors: mt8biz
-Stable tag: 1.7.2
+Stable tag: 1.0.0
-Tested up to: 5.5
+Tested up to: 5.8
-Requires at least: 4.6
+Requires at least: 4.7

-This is not just a plugin, it symbolizes the hope and enthusiasm of an entire generation summed up in two words sung most famously by Louis Armstrong.
+This is not just a plugin, it symbolizes the hope and enthusiasm of an entire generation summed up in two words said most famously by Motohachi Tencho: Hello, Tencho.
+When activated you will randomly see a lyric from <cite>Hello, Tencho</cite> in the upper right of your admin screen on every page.

 == Description ==

-This is not just a plugin, it symbolizes the hope and enthusiasm of an entire generation summed up in two words sung most famously by Louis Armstrong: Hello, Dolly.
-When activated you will randomly see a lyric from <cite>Hello, Dolly</cite> in the upper right of your admin screen on every page.
+This is not just a plugin, it symbolizes the hope and enthusiasm of an entire generation summed up in two words said most famously by Motohachi Tencho: Hello, Tencho.
+When activated you will randomly see a lyric from <cite>Hello, Tencho</cite> in the upper right of your admin screen on every page.

-Thanks to Sanjib Ahmad for the artwork.
+Fork from Hello Dolly